rjspencer/docs/theming.md

 ### Variables
 `CSS`

-	A <link rel="stylesheet" /> tag with a link to the theme's CSS on StageBloc's CDN
+	a <link rel="stylesheet" /> tag with a link to the theme's CSS on StageBloc's CDN

 `JS`

-	A <script src=""> tag with a link to the theme's JS on StageBloc's CDN
+	a <script src=""> tag with a link to the theme's JS on StageBloc's CDN

 `AccountName`